Resources for Veterans

 - Coast Guard

-The Coast Guard Institute (CGI) requires each Service-member to submit documentation of all training (except correspondence course records), along with an enrollment form, to receive a transcript.
+The Coast Guard Institute each service member to submit documentation of all training (except correspondence course records), along with an enrollment form, to receive a transcript.

 Military Member and Veteran Resources